Official websites use .gov

 What do the results mean?

-If you have an STD, be sure to take the medicine as prescribed by your provider.
-It's also very important that you tell your partner, so they can get tested and treated if necessary.
+If you have an STI, be sure to take the medicine as prescribed by your provider.
+It's also very important that you tell your partner so they can get tested and treated if necessary.
+Some types of STIs can cause serious health problems if they are not treated.

-Is there anything else I need to know about STD tests?
+Is there anything else I need to know about STI tests?

-• Being in a long-term relationship with one partner who has tested negative for STDs
+• Being in a long-term relationship with "mutual monogamy" with just one partner who has tested negative for STIs.
+This means that you agree to be sexually active only with them, and they agree to be sexually active only with you.

 • Using latex condoms correctly every time you have sex.
+Correct use of condoms greatly reduces but does not eliminate, the risk of catching or spreading STIs.
 If you or your partner is allergic to latex, you can use polyurethane condoms.

 References